go-vela/community/.github/README.md

 Copyright (c) 2021 Target Brands, Inc.
 ```

+## Migrations

+A collection of documentation and utilities to ease the transition between releases for Vela.

+Please see our [migrations documentation](../migrations/README.md) documentation for more information.

 ## Proposals

 A collection of potential new features or modifications to be made to the product.